guicostaarantes/kickstart-nodejs-server/README.md

 - Passport authentication with Password and JsonWebToken
   - Use the password provided by the user to authenticate them and retrieve a token.
 Then, use the token to access all the endpoints.
   - Use the `jwtMiddleware` function in the routes to check for a token in the header: `{"Authorization": "Bearer INSERT_TOKEN_HERE"}`.
 If it's valid, the middleware will insert the content of the token in `req.user`.
-  - `jwtMiddleware` just checks whether the token is signed, whether the user is active and whether the token has expired.
-You still need to add extra middleware for cases like when only a certain user can do something (i.e.: only a resource owner may update such resource).
+  - `jwtMiddleware` just checks whether the token is valid (signed and not expired) and whether the user is active.
+You still need to add extra protection for cases like when only a certain user can do something (i.e.: only a resource owner may update such resource).
   - Important: change the `secretKey` value in `./src/utils/config.js`.
 For safety, make it large and random, and do not distribute it.
+- MongoDB
+  - Database choice is highly dependant on your project and your team expertise.
+A implementation of MongoDB is in this scaffolding just for the sake of making it work out of the box.
+  - In case you decide to go on with MongoDB, your collections can be changed by importing `./src/utils/mongodb.js` and using it in an async function (see example in `./src/views/user.js`).
+  - No schema related framework like mongoose was implemented, because I believe that JSON schema validation + clean code + testing is enough to guarantee consistency.